 For short form online writing

-With Grammarly activated, any small error is picked up, and I can correct it with one click.
+With Grammarly activated, any small error is picked up by the spell checker, and I can correct it with one click.

 But when I have finished writing, I turn it back on to conduct a full check.

-For long form writing
+For long-form writing

-I don’t like distractions when I am writing a novel in Word, so I always turn off auto grammar and spellchecking, as all those red and green underlines are annoying.
+I don’t like distractions when I am writing a novel in word processors like Microsoft Word, so I always turn off auto spelling and grammar check, because all those red and green underlines are annoying.